coordinature/coordinature.github.io/research/propositions/kasper.md

 ## plan of action
 ### budget proposal
 After debriefing the project proposal, we will create a budget proposal that includes:
-- fee's for experts within the field of:
+- fee's for (two or three) experts within the field of:
 	- the ethics of including artificial intelligence in desiscion making processes.
     - futurologist that are specialised in the implications of ai on society
 - services